SNodeC/snode.c/README.md

 #### Echo-Client Main Application

-The client instance `echoClient` must connect to the server by calling `echoClient.connect()`.
+The client instance `echoClient` must *connect* to the server by calling `echoClient.connect()`.

 Equivalent to the server instance a client instance provides a view overloaded `connect()` methods whose arguments also vary depending on the network layer used.
-Here it is expected that the server runs on the same machine as the client.
+Here it is assumed that the server runs on the same machine as the client.
+Thus we pass the hostname "localhost" and port number 8001 to the `connect()` method.

 If we would have created a named client instance than a special `connect()` method which only expects the lambda function can be used.
 In that case the configuration of this named instance would be done using command line arguments and/or a configuration file.